gradle/gradle/design-docs/done/component-metadata.md

     - Invalid rule source class (unit tests)
     - `@Mutate` method does not have `ComponentSelection` as first parameter (integration test)
     - Exception thrown by rule method

+## Story: Build script targets component selection rule to particular module

+This story adds some convenience DSL to target a selection rule to a particular module:

+### User visible changes

+    configurations.all {
+        resolutionStrategy {
+            componentSelection {
+                withModule("foo:bar") { ComponentSelection selection ->
+                }
+            }
+        }

+### Test cases

+- Use rule to control selection of components within a specific module.
+- Multiple rules can target a particular module
+- Rules are not fired for components of non-targeted module.
+- If a rule requires metadata input, that rule does not trigger metadata download for non-targeted modules.
+- Useful error message when:
+    - 'module' value is empty or null
+    - 'module' value does not match `group:module` pattern
+    - 'module' value contains invalid characters: '*', '+', '[', ']', '(', ')', ',' (others?)